johnchronis/uw-search/README.md

    python3 and pandas. clang5 will be downloaded inside this repo.
 2) Run "make" to produce the "searchbench" executable.

-+ The installation script is tested on Ubuntu 16.04 and 18.04
++ The installation script is validated on Ubuntu 16.04 and 18.04

 ### Usage
 The "searchbench" execution expects one argument, a tsv file of